Semi-Unsupervised Learning: Clustering and Classifying using Ultra-Sparse Labels: Background

 As exact inference is intractable, we perform stochastic amortised variational inference.
 We aim to optimise a lower bound on the evidence for all our data, the two datasets $\mathcal{D}_\mathrm{u}, \mathcal{D}_\ell$.
 In each case, we need a variational posterior for the unobserved variables. $\v{z}$ is always latent, and $y$ is sometimes-latent, sometimes-observed.
-So semi-supervised data the evidence lower bound consists of two terms, one for our unlabelled data where $y$ is a latent variable to be inferred:
+So for semi-supervised data the evidence lower bound consists of two terms.
+First, for unlabelled data ($y$ is a latent variable to be inferred),